-Many power producers might believe that replacing burners in gas turbines is enough, but whether you’re converting an old plant or building a new one there’s far more to H2 readiness than that.
-From design to market reactions, here are ten essentials to consider about building hydrogen-ready power plants.
+Power producers might think that replacing burners in gas turbines is enough, but whether you’re converting an old plant or building a new one there’s far more to H2 readiness.
+Here are ten basics to consider about H2-ready power plants.

 With increasingly more energy coming from renewables, it only follows that the available power supply will go along with the weather.
 Power demand, however, won’t.
 Green hydrogen (what you might remember as H2 from your chemistry classes) is widely considered to be the bridge par excellence for balancing out these peaks and lows.
 How?
 Electrolyzers running on surplus wind or solar power split water into its basic elements to produce an entirely carbon-free or “green” hydrogen that can be stored in large amounts for long periods of time, then transported, turned into other alternative fuels or burned to produce electricity.